Wandalen/wTools/module/core/genfile_core/docs/feature/017_archive_self_containment.md

 ### Design

-A `TemplateArchive` is self-contained: it stores parameter values alongside template files and metadata in a single JSON or YAML document.
+A template archive is self-contained: it stores parameter values alongside template files and metadata in a single JSON or YAML document.
 Loading an archive restores all parameter values, so no external state is needed for generation.
-External content references (`FileRef`, `UrlRef`) are allowed only for file content, not for parameter values.
+External content references (file or URL references) are allowed only for file content, not for parameter values.
 The archive can be internalized — converting all external content references to inline — to produce a fully portable, single-file artifact.

 ### Cross-References